People

 Dr Terry Wu, Chair

 Dr Terry Wu is a long-standing arts advocate and supporter, and a leading plastic surgeon specialising in facial reconstruction.
-A Board Member of ACMI (Australian Centre for the Moving Image) and Science Gallery International (Dublin) and serves as a Member of Creative Australia’s Venice Biennale Ambassadors Council.
-He was formerly a Board Director of Heide Museum of Modern Art and the National Association of Visual Arts, and a member of the International Council of Tate (UK).
+He is also a Board Member of Science Gallery International (Dublin) and serves as a Member of Creative Australia’s Venice Biennale Ambassadors Council.
+He was formerly a Board Director of ACMI (Australian Centre for the Moving Image), Heide Museum of Modern Art, and the National Association of Visual Arts, and a member of the International Council of Tate (UK).
 As the son of an artist and writer, Terry is passionate about arts, culture and philanthropy and in 2019 was awarded the Emerging Philanthropy Leadership Award by Creative Partnerships Australia.

 Sarah Lynn Rees